ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 cost should be fairly low due to the similarity to already existing constructs.

-While this also means one additional construct to learn for beginners, the syntax is consistent with similar constructs in the existing language, and as such users might be surprised that a construct with these capabilities doesn't yet exist.
+While this also means one additional construct to learn for beginners, the syntax is largely consistent with similar constructs in the existing language, and as such users might in fact be surprised that a construct with similar capabilities doesn't yet exist.

 ## Alternatives

- - Zero clauses could be permitted.
-In this case, however, a way would have to be found to indicate how many arguments a given `\mcase`-expression matches on, as otherwise, it would be ambiguous.
+ - For (1) and (3), this proposal does not permit zero clauses, as with `case`-expressions and `-XEmptyCase`.
+This could be permitted.
+In this case, however, a way would have to be found to indicate how many arguments a given expression matches on, as otherwise, it would be ambiguous.
-   The number of arguments a `\mcase`-expression pattern matches on becomes obvious from the clauses, e.g. `\mcase a b -> ...` clearly matches on two arguments.
+   The number of arguments an expression matches on becomes obvious from the clauses, e.g. `\mcase a b -> ...` clearly matches on two arguments.
 Without clauses, this remains unclear.
 This means it would also be unclear whether the patterns are non-exhaustive:
    Consider the expression `f = \mcase {} :: Bool -> Void -> a`.
 If the expression is supposed to match on both arguments, the patterns are exhaustive.
-If it is only supposed to match on the first argument and evaluate to a funtion of type `Void -> a`, it is not exhaustive.
+If it is only supposed to match on the first argument and evaluate to a function of type `Void -> a`, it is not exhaustive.
 Moreover, in the former case, ``f undefined `seq` ()`` evaluates to `()`, whereas in the latter case, it evaluates to bottom.
-   With `\case {}` this problem doesn't arise, since it always matches on exactly one argument, and similarly for `case x of {}`, which only matches on `x`.
+   Currently, with `\case {}`, this problem doesn't arise, since it always matches on exactly one argument, and similarly for `case x of {}`, which only matches on `x`.
-   A syntax to resolve this has been proposed in the discussion: `(\mcase)` for matching on no arguments, `(\mcase _)` for one, `(\mcase _ _)` for two, and so on.
+   A syntax to resolve this for (1) has been proposed in the discussion: `(\mcase)` for matching on no arguments, `(\mcase _)` for one, `(\mcase _ _)` for two, and so on.
+   Alternatively, absurd patterns could be introduced, which would provide a more general solution that could also be used in function definition syntax.

  - Regular lambda expressions could be extended to use layout and guards, however, this necessitates some potentially controversial decision on when exactly to